Meet Chris Hosek, Principal

 Chris Hosek is a principal of Texas Star Alliance, specializing in direct lobbying and state agency relations.
 Chris has experience with a broad range of legislative issues and policy initiatives including a specific expertise in the energy sector.
-Chris served as the chief of staff for 5 years to the Chair of the Railroad Commission of Texas, Elizabeth Ames Jones.
+Chris served as the chief of staff for 5 years to the Chair of the Railroad Commission of Texas.
 The Railroad Commission is the regulatory body that oversees Texas’ energy industries including all levels of the oil and gas industry, pipeline safety, gas utility rates and the permitting and reclamation of coal and uranium mines.

 Chris has met with numerous international trade delegations at the Railroad Commission.
 He also participated in several trade missions to Mexico, Qatar, United Arab Emirates, Philippines, Singapore, and Myanmar.
 In 2008, Chris was selected by the American Council of Young Political Leaders as a delegate to participate in an overseas governmental exchange with Taiwan.
 In 2015, Chris was asked to lead the same organization to Indonesia, Malaysia and Qatar.